PRIVACY POLICY FOR CONTRIBUTORS

 Any reference to “we“, “us” and “our” is to Five Mile Films Limited and its subsidiary companies.
 We are the “data controller” of your personal data and you can contact us by email at privacy@fivemilefilms.co.uk or write to us at Privacy Manager, Five Mile Films, 34 Whiteladies Road, Bristol, BS8 2LG for more information about how we process your data.

-What personal information do we process about you?
+What personal data do we process about you?

 We may collect information about you from a number of sources (such as LinkedIn or other online sources or referees), including from you directly.

-We process your personal data for the purposes of our business, including for production, broadcasting, distribution and marketing.
+We process your personal data for the purposes of our business, including for the creation, sale, and distribution of our productions.

 As a controller, we are required to have a lawful basis for processing your personal data.
 We will use the personal data we collect about you for: